martin-ockajak/cantrip/README.md

 * Equivalents of all suitable iterator methods alon are added to standard library collection data types
 * Various utility methods inspired by other libraries are also added to library collection data types
+* All additional methods treat the collection as immutable though some might consume them
 * Transformation methods always produce new instances of the same collection type
+* Additional methods do not clone anything nor do they use dynamic dispatch
 * Everything is available through a single import but specific imports are also supported
-* All additional methods treat the collections as immutable
-* None of the additional methods clone collection elements
-* None of the additional methods use dynamic dispatch

 ## Examples